Who should read this guide?

 - Airbnb Accounting & Bookkeeping: A Comprehensive Guide

-Airbnb Arbitrage: QuickBooks Chart of Accounts for Airbnb Income
+QuickBooks Chart of Accounts Template for Airbnb Arbitrage

 In this section, we’ll go over the details of our QuickBooks chart of accounts template for the Airbnb arbitrage business model: